Dojde/Hellmark.github.io/index.md

 ---

-# Private projects
+# Private Projects
 One can learn a lot from perfoming private projects.
 I have collect a sample of my private projects on this site, to mention a few:
-- a water pump for my tomatoes.
-- some algorithms common CS-related problem written in [haskell]({% link _posts/2020-12-12-haskell-algorithms.md %}).
+- Some algorithms common CS-related problem written in [haskell]({% link _posts/2020-12-12-haskell-algorithms.md %}).
-- a website for register workouts.
+- A website for register workouts.
+- More than four years as a coach for the local handball team.

 View more detailed information about all my private projects [here].

 ---

-## Hornable Mentions

-- Over four year as a coach for a local handball team.